comit/sonoff-bridge/Upgrade.md

 3. Provide the binary on a web server and initiate the upgrade via the [`upgrade` command](https://github.com/arendst/Sonoff-Tasmota/wiki/Commands#management).
 4. If you're using [openHAB2](http://www.openhab.org/), you can use an automation rule to upgrade your Sonoffs from within your home automation: [openHAB Maintenance](https://github.com/arendst/Sonoff-Tasmota/wiki/openHAB#maintenance-actions)

+## Functionality vs Firmware size vs OTA

+As more functionality is being added to the firmware at some time it reaches the point where OTA or web page upload will fail.
+Both upgrade features rely on the fact that there is enough free flash memory available to load both the current and the new firmware.
+With a 1MB flash as available on the Sonoffs a firmware file size of as much as 475k allows for an easy upgrade.
+Larger firmware can only be loaded when the current firmware is first reduced to accomodate more free flash to load the larger firmware.
+This is a two step approach:
+1. Upload firmware with define USE_MINIMAL **enabled** which will have a smaller footprint
+2. Upload the final firmware with define USE_MINIMAL **disabled** with the features you want to use.

 ### Migration path

 Until now several versions of my Sonoff software have been released starting with the C version Sonoff-MQTT-OTA followed by Sonoff-MQTT-OTA-Arduino and Sonoff-Tasmota.